mctools/simplebuild/doc/source/packages.rst

 log-file named test.log must be placed inside the directory (more about tests below).

-Pure python modules
+Pure Python modules
 -------------------

 Pure Python modules (``*.py``) must be placed inside a subdirectory of the package named ``python``.
 Each file will correspond to a submodule of a module with the same name as your package.
-In other words, if you in the package ``MyPackage`` place a file ``mystuff.py`` inside the ``python/`` subdirectory, then clients in the form of python scripts or other python (sub)modules can import your code by:
+In other words, if you in the package ``MyPackage`` place a file ``mystuff.py`` inside the ``python/`` subdirectory, then clients in the form of Python scripts or other Python (sub)modules can import your code by:

 .. code-block:: python